jototland/stackedit_workspace/statistikknotater/bayesian.md

 | 6 to 10 | Strong |
 | > 10 | Very strong

-(note: Wikipedia disagrees with textbook about these tables, they are most likely attributed to the wrong author, and both seem similar to Kass).
+(note: Wikipedia disagrees with textbook about these tables, both seem similar to Kass & Raftery, although not identical).

 ## Conjugate families